In the White Mountains, we’re not really known for our nightlife. But what if we upend the concept of “nightlife”?

 BAR HOPPING

 If we haven’t sold you on our take on nightlife by now, we’ll give a nod to the traditional with this last idea: grabbing a few drinks in your town of choice!
 Our après ski blog is a smart place to start if you’re looking for local watering holes.
-There are breweries and wineries spanning our region, as well as cideries and local markets in Lincoln and Littleton offering take-home tours of the best drinks in the White Mountains.
+There are breweries, distilleries, and wineries spanning our region, as well as cideries and local markets in Lincoln and Littleton offering take-home tours of the best drinks in the White Mountains.

 Be sure to designate one of your party as driver for the evening.
 Ride share options and taxi services are limited in the White Mountains.